Applezang1/bbb-permeability-model/Paper Summaries/paper1_summary.md

     - ChEMBL Structure Pipeline outputs a canonical or isomeric SMILES that can be different from the original, so use PubChemPy to update all the information again and store it.

+<ins>Data Curation</ins>

+    - Problem: InChI is unique molecularly, but can’t resolve tautomeric form (same molecules but different structure)

+    - Solution: Use a unique InChI (generated with RdKit) and isomeric/canonical SMILES (which distinguishes differences in stereochemical information) for a unique chemical identifier.

+<ins>Data Curation</ins>: Filtering and Grouping Data

+    - Remove molecules with logBB values that are outliers (based on the distribution of logBB values)

+    - Check molecules where their logBB value was reported multiple times in multiple papers.
+Remove molecules where the reported data are significantly different from each other (Equation for Determining Significance: max(logBB) - min(logBB) > 1)

+    - Grouping Molecular Compounds:

+        - Group A: Molecules with one unique logBB value

+        - Group B: Molecules with more than one logBB value, where each reported logBB value has a difference of less than 5% from the mean logBB value

+        - Group C: Molecules with two distinct logBB values

+        - Group D: Molecule with more than two distinct logBB values, the highest frequency logBB value is chosen as the value to use

+        - Discard molecules that fail to be grouped

+    - Grouping Categorical Data:

+        - Group A: Molecules with numerical data with different logBB threshold values used for different papers

+        - Group B: Molecules whose BBB permeability is quantified by a threshold value of logBB = -1 and have the same reported permeability result from multiple sources

+        - Group C: Molecules with no threshold value for BBB permeability, but have the same reported permeability result from multiple sources

+        - Group D: Molecules with different reported permeability results.
+The most frequent permeability result is chosen to represent the molecule, and any molecule with an equal number of both permeability results is discarded.